LMUR: Development

 The acronym "LMUR" first appeared around 2007.
 Back then, it designated a lightweight missile project from the Tactical Missiles Corporation.
 This project was abandoned in 2009 for unknown reasons.
 However, in February 2011, a research and development order, code-named Prefix (Префикс in Russian), was passed by the Russian Ministry of Defence to KB Mashinostroyeniya for the creation of a new lightweight multirole missile, known as Izdeliye 79.
 The contract indicated that the new missile would have to be ready for serial production by late November 2014.
-Even though a batch of test missiles was completed in 2013, these could not be tested, because the Ministry of Defence had not ordered the development of any launcher.
+Even though a batch of test missiles was completed in 2013, these could not be tested, because the Ministry of Defence had not ordered the development of any launchers.
 Hence, KBM officially declared it had stopped the missile's development, two weeks before the deadline set by the MoD.
 The contract was officially terminated only in 2017.

 This did not spell the end of the project though.
 Indeed, probably in 2012, the FSB contracted KBM for the development of a missile called Izdeliye 305, that would equip its Mil Mi-8MNP-2 special operations helicopters.
 Izdeliye 305 is very similar to the earlier "Izdeliye 79", but it has an additional two-way datalink, allowing for man in the loop capability.
-Testing of the LMUR on the Mi-8MNP-2 took place in 2015-2016, and serial production started shortly after.
+Testing of the LMUR on the Mi-8MNP-2 took place in 2015–2016, and serial production started shortly after.
 The Ministry of Defence then became interested again, and placed its own order.
 Testing of the LMUR started on the Mil Mi-28NM in 2019, and on the Kamov Ka-52M in 2020.
 Reportedly, it will also be used by Mil Mi-8AMTSh-VN special forces helicopters.
 Around 2017, it was planned to develop a launcher based on an armoured vehicle too.
 The Russian Aerospace Forces adopted the missile in 2022.